matgardon/openweather-poc-t3/README.md

 [] support github SSO

 FAVS
-[] update prisma schema to support favorites + tRPC queries/mutations to access & edit them [] support favs routes in app routes (favorites/list, maybe add & delete ...)
-[] support ordering of favs if we preload weather for the 1st fav in our list ?
+[X] update prisma schema to support favorites + tRPC queries/mutations to access & edit them [X] support favs routes in app routes (favorites/list, maybe add & delete ...) => not needed with current implem [] support ordering of favs if we preload weather for the 1st fav in our list ?

 GEOLOC
 [] use browser geoloc to prefetch a list of 5 locations close to our user on first render // without favs enabled [] support dedup of results if needed (based on location proximity ? similar names ?)
-[] autocomplete search input with found cities ? (maybe use another API for that to avoid hitting thresholds) [] support fuzzy search to retrieve more results when typo => maybe not possible with GeocodingAPI, search the web
+[] suggest autocomplete search input with found cities ? (maybe use another API for that to avoid hitting thresholds) [] support fuzzy search to retrieve more results when typo => maybe not possible with GeocodingAPI, search the web

 WEATHER
-[] support specific app routes for weather/search, weather/favs & weather/XXX?weekly etc
+[X] support specific app routes for weather/search, /favs, others ?
 [] support search params by city + zipCodes
-[] fine-tune search params: get more or less results in searchbar ?
+[] fine-tune search params: get more or less results in searchbar / expose to end-user ?
-[] support displaying hourly / daily / weekly previsions with ability to select previsions' scale in UI [] support API icons display on UI or map to an internal icon set that fits openweather contracts
+[] support displaying hourly / daily / weekly previsions with ability to select previsions' scale in UI [X] support API icons display on UI or map to an internal icon set that fits openweather contracts

-LAYOUT
+LAYOUT & UX
-[] refactor layout from app to apply to all pages
+[X] refactor layout from app to apply to all pages
-[] create proper header & maybe sidebar for favs section (or in header)
+[X] create proper header & maybe sidebar for favs section (or in header)

 NAVIGATION
 [] support loading, not-found & error pages (default fallback) => suspense & error boundaries

+ERROR HANDLING
+[] setup clean user-feedbacks on error: toaster, error-boundaries etc [] add winston logger for cleaner log management
+[] if real-world app, setup sentry or similar

 CI/CD
 [] support cleaner secret management for OW API, DB & SSO token access [] support vercel deploy out of curiosity ? => which PAAS for the DB ?
-[] add/improve docker image & docker-compose for deploy
+[] add/improve docker image & docker-compose for deploy => <https://create.t3.gg/en/deployment/docker>